Mustafaabad, Bhakkar

-Mustafaabad is a small village in District Bhakkar of Punjab 9 km east of Dullewala.
+Mustafaabad is a small village in Bhakkar District of the Punjab province, Pakistan.
+It is 9 km east of Dullewala.
 The former name of the village was Jhammat Janubi.
 Its total population is about 5,000 people.
 Four main tribes have inhabited the town for over 200 years: Khayara, Naich, Jhammat, and Hajam.
-People are very conservative and mostly practice Hanafi Maslak.
-The primary source of income is agriculture and the main agricultural crop is grain.
+People are very conservative and mostly follow the Hanafi branch of Islam.
+The primary source of income is agriculture and the main agricultural crop is gram (chickpea).
 The mother language is Saraiki.